QasimK/qasimk.github.io/collections/_posts/2018-02-24-single-application-vpn.md

 *We no longer need to start OpenVPN manually.* It will automatically start in the background on-demand.

-Some applications may require environment variables, in which case, the following command *may* be helpful.
+Some applications may require environment variables, in which case, the following *additional* line in sudoers *may* be helpful.
 I am not sure how dangerous it is, but if you are the only user it doesn't make much difference.

 ```
 <USER> ALL=(ALL:ALL) SETENV:NOPASSWD: /usr/bin/ip netns exec vpn sudo -E -u <USER> -- *